opensearch-project/documentation-website/_search-plugins/ubi/ubi-javascript-collector.md

 ---
 layout: default
-title: UBI Javascript Collector
+title: UBI JavaScript Collector
 parent: User Behavior Insights
 has_children: false
 nav_order: 10
 ---

-# UBI Javascript Collector
+# UBI JavaScript Collector

 UBI comes with a very basic JavaScript client that manages the life cycle of the `query_id` for a specific search and can create UBI Event data structures and store them for specific actions.